|Architecture You Love||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture

 HENRY LEVEKE KAMPHOEFNER, FAIA (1907-1990)

-In 1948, he was appointed first dean of the School of Design at North Carolina State University, a position he would hold until 1972.
+In 1948, he was appointed first dean of the School of Design at North Carolina State University.
 During that time, he elevated the school from obscurity to national prominence.
 A passionate Modernist, Dean Kamphoefner’s ultimate goal was “the development of an organic and indigenous architecture... to meet the needs and conditions of the southern region.”